- Download Companion

 Extract the ZIP file to the root/top level folder of the microSD Card.

-The model selection window is accessed in one of the following ways:
+The .otx document window is accessed in one of the following ways:

 - Read/Write -> Read Models and Settings From Radio

 Before doing this connect the transmitter in bootloader mode